almet/notmyidea/content/mozilla/introducing-cornice.rst

 ============

 We try to make our best to find how Cornice can help you build better web services.
-Cool features we want for the future include:

-* Automatically publish a static definition of the services, so it can be used by clients to discover services in a nice way.
+Cool features we want for the future include the automatic publication of a static definition of the services, so it can be used by clients to discover services in a nice way.

 Of course, we are open to all your ideas and patches!
 If you feel haskish and want to see the sources, `go grab them on github <https://github.com/mozilla-services/cornice>`_